Hospital lactation care

 What to expect for lactation care during your hospital stay

 Breastfeeding doesn’t always come easily to new parents, but we believe that knowledge is empowering.
-Give yourself a leg up by understanding your hospital’s approach to lactation, in addition to common obstacles you may encounter once the baby arrives.
+Give yourself a leg up by understanding your hospital’s approach to lactation, in addition to common obstacles (or myths) you may encounter once the baby arrives.

 We asked our resident International Board Certified Lactation Consultant Katie McGee to walk us through what to expect from lactation care during all stages of your hospital stay:

-Structure and Service
+Structure and service

 To start, the structure and services of lactation teams vary greatly from hospital to hospital, which is why it’s very important to be educated on what your hospital provides.
 There may be a single lactation consultant covering an entire hospital with limited part-time hours, or, there may be an entire team with at least one member accessible 24/7.
 Some prioritize lactation care, some provide access to lactation consultants only when time allows, and others have entire teams dedicated to each area.